+STIPULATION

-STIPULATION The parties hereby stipulate to the following matters:
+The parties hereby stipulate to the following matters:

-1. Patricia Okai ("petitioner") filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of the influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a).
-2. Petitioner received the flu vaccine on or about September 25, 2012.
-3. The vaccine was administered within the United States.

-4. Petitioner alleges that the vaccine caused her to develop Guillain-Barré Syndrome ("GBS") and related sequelae, and that she experienced residual effects of her injury for more than six months.
-5. Petitioner represents that there has been no prior award or settlement of a civil action for damages as a result of her condition.
-6. Respondent denies that the vaccine is the cause of petitioner's GBS and/or any other injury.
-7. Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation.
+- 1. Bridget Bartsch ("petitioner") filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to petitioner's receipt of the influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a). - 2.
+Petitioner received the flu vaccine on or about August 10, 2010. - 3.
+The vaccine was administered within the United States. - 4.
+Petitioner alleges that the vaccine caused her to develop Guillain-Barre Syndrome ("GBS") and/or Chronic Inflammatory Demyelinating Polyneuropathy ("CIDP") and that she experienced residual effects of her injury for more than six months. - 5.
+Petitioner represents that there has been no prior award or settlement of a civil action for damages as a result of her condition. - 6.
+Respondent denies that the flu vaccine is the cause of petitioner's alleged GBS and/or CIDP, or any other injury or condition.

-8. As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payments:

-a.
-An amount sufficient to purchase the annuity contract described in paragraph 10 below, paid to the life insurance company from which the annuity will be purchased (the "Life Insurance Company"); b.
-A lump sum of \$227,333.02, which amount represents reimbursement of a State of Illinois Medicaid lien, in the form of a check payable jointly to petitioner and Illinois Dep't of HFS Bureau of Collections Technical Recovery Section 401 S. Clinton, 5th Floor Chicago, Illinois 60607-3800 Case No. 93-200-0000M40345.
-Petitioner agrees to endorse this payment to the State; and c.
-A lump sum of 565,627.00 in the form of a check payable to petitioner.
-This amount represents all remaining compensation for damages that would be available under 42 U.S.C. § 300aa-15(a).
-9. The Life Insurance Company must have a minimum of \$250,000,000 capital and surplus, exclusive of any mandatory security valuation reserve.
-The Life Insurance Company must have one of the following ratings from two of the following rating organizations: &lt;sup>1 Notwithstanding references herein to "the Life Insurance Company" or "the annuity contract," to satisfy the conditions set forth herein, in respondent's sole and absolute discretion, respondent may purchase one or more annuity contracts from one or more life insurance companies. $^2$ This sum includes \$40,627.00 for future life care plan expenses for the first year following the entry of judgment. - a.
+- 7. Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation. - 8.
+As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payments: - a.
+A lump sum of \$581,357.00 in the form of a check payable to petitioner.
+This amount represents all remaining compensation for damages that would be available under 42 U.S.C. § 300aa-15(a); and - b.
+An amount sufficient to purchase the annuity contract described in paragraph 10 below, paid to the life insurance company from which the annuity will be purchased (the "Life Insurance Company").2 - 9.
+The Life Insurance Company must have a minimum of \$250,000,000 capital and surplus, exclusive of any mandatory security valuation reserve.
+The Life Insurance Company must have one of the following ratings from two of the following rating organizations: - a.
 A.M.
 Best Company: A++, A+, A+g, A+p, A+r, or A+s; - b.
 Moody's Investor Service Claims Paying Rating: Aa3, Aa2, Aa1, or Aaa; - c.
 Standard and Poor's Corporation Insurer Claims-Paying Ability Rating: AA-, AA, AA+, or AAA; - d.
-Fitch Credit Rating Company, Insurance Company Claims Paying Ability Rating: AA-, AA, AA+, or AAA. - 10.
-The Secretary of Health and Human Services agrees to purchase an annuity contract from the Life Insurance Company for the benefit of petitioner, pursuant to which the Life Insurance Company will agree to make payments periodically to petitioner for the following items of compensation:
+Fitch Credit Rating Company, Insurance Company Claims Paying Ability Rating: AA-, AA, AA+, or AAA.